emacs-helm/helm-bbdb/README.md

 a contact manager for emacs similar to `bbdb` but much more light (only one file `addressbook-bookmark.el`) without all the `bbdb` features you will never use.
-It provide completion in email buffers, its helm interface which is part of helm works out of the box with M-x `helm-addressbook-bookmarks`.
+It provide completion in email buffers and its helm interface which is part of helm works out of the box with M-x `helm-addressbook-bookmarks`.
 Contacts are stored in emacs bookmark file, so the database format is also much simpler and lighter than `bbdb`